 Q. What are the disadvantages of eating vegetables?

-• Oxalate Content: Some vegetables, like spinach, contain oxalates, possibly contributing to kidney stone formation in susceptible individuals.
+- Oxalate Content: Some vegetables, like spinach, contain oxalates, which may contribute to kidney stone formation in susceptible individuals.

 Q. What are the top 10 best vegetables to eat daily?